 If you catch sight of yourself in the mirror this week, you might be seeing a more rounded version of usual self.
 Familiar of course, but still different.
 At 24 weeks pregnant, your bottom, thighs, tummy and upper arms seem more filled out and less defined than they were.
 There’s just a bit of softness happening overall and it’s not all on the outside.

 You could find yourself feeling more emotional than you usually are, with situations or stories really affecting you.
 Watching the news can bring on a fresh outbreak of tears, not to mention walking past a new baby in its pram.
 Started staring at other pregnant women yet?
 Comparing your shape and size, wondering if this is her first baby or not or just pondering on her story.
 Pregnancy is like an exclusive club.
 All this interest in others could strike you as being very strange, particularly if you normally just focus on your own life and experiences.

 I must not snack - oh why not!

 If you’ve always prided yourself on being very disciplined about your eating and exercise habits, being 24 weeks pregnant may come as a rude shock.
 You’re hungry, tired and feeling as if you really couldn’t be bothered keeping up your usual routines.
 Guess what?
 You don’t have to.
 Give yourself a break and ease into what should be a reasonably relaxing time.
 Pregnancy is not a performance based state, nor can it be graded into high, average or low achievement.
 Trying to intellectualise your symptoms or why you are feeling as you do will just sap valuable energy from what should be an easy time.
-So keep a supply of treats in the pantry and reach for them if you’re feeling low.
+So keep a supply of healthy treats in the pantry and reach for them if you’re feeling low.
 Look for other ways to boost yourself too.
 Lovely shower products, new underwear - which fits!
 Some jewellery or a new book can all lift a flagging spirit.